 Most employers intuitively know that employee turnover is costing them money, although few know how or have attempted to quantify the cost.
-I came across this infographic that does an excellent job of summarizing the costs that are easiest to quantify.
-And yet, there is one additional cost that is huge for most businesses - the cost of stress, overwork, and dissatisfaction experienced by the remaining employees when someone leaves.
+A huge cost for most businesses is the stress, overwork, and dissatisfaction experienced by the remaining employees when someone leaves.

 Think about the mental and physical impact turnover has on your staff as they contemplate...

 The smaller your business, the more difficult it can be to navigate turnover without creating dissatisfaction.
 Even if you take on much of the work as the owner, it means that you are distracted from your core responsibilities which can make you less effective in important tasks like communicating clearly with customers, employees, and vendors and providing clear direction to your remaining staff.

 Fixing critical business issues such as staunching the loss caused by serial turnover, requires a commitment to multiple actions.
 A great analogy is to think of serial turnover as a severed femoral artery.
 Although the first step is to place a tourniquet above the wound to prevent immediate death from bleeding out, this treatment alone is insufficient to sustain life.
 A patient with a severed artery must receive surgical treatment to repair the artery, followed by treatment of the wound to avoid infection and aid repair of the surrounding tissue.